florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 // - then wit-bindgen or componentize-py/js for component binding generation Another challenge during implementation is the storage of plugin metadata inside the Wasm component.
 Wasm modules allow exporting of immutable or mutable globals, which could be used to export a global variable that contains the name of the plugin, its version, description etc.
-However the component model, or specifically its WIT language does not allow the specification of mandatory exported globals.
+However the component model, or more specifically its WIT language, does not allow the specification of mandatory exported globals.
 Thus a workaround is used, where every plugin has to export a function `get-metadata`, as it can be seen in @full-wit-definition, which returns a record of all plugin metadata.
-This function can then be called by the host editor to get and display information about a specific plugin.
+This function can then be called by the host editor to fetch information about a specific plugin.

 == Verification and validation
 This section contains a verification and validation of the proof of concept.